tucher/JsonFusion/README.md

 ```

-This library shows about the same speed as Rapid JSON for static containers(sometimes slightly faster) and 25-30% slower for dynamic containers.
+This library shows about the same speed as RapidJSON for static containers (sometimes slightly faster) and 25-30% slower for dynamic containers — **but with full mapping and validation in both cases**.

+**Important:** RapidJSON below is only parsing into a Document DOM, while JSONReflection parses directly into the final struct with validation.

+### RapidJSON DOM parsing

 ```
 rj::Document doc;
 doc.Parse(kJsonStatic.data(), kJsonStatic.size());
 ```
-2.42 - 2.49 us
+**2.42 - 2.49 µs**

-**
+### JSONReflection with static containers + validation

 ```
 StaticComplexConfig cfg;
 Parse(cfg, kJsonStatic.data(), kJsonStatic.size());
 ```
-2.40 - 2.44 us
+**2.40 - 2.44 µs** ✨ (faster than RapidJSON DOM, with validation!)

+### JSONReflection with dynamic containers + validation

 ```
 DynamicComplexConfig cfg;
 Parse(cfg, kJsonStatic.data(), kJsonStatic.size());
 ```
-2.97 - 3.07 us
+**2.97 - 3.07 µs** (still competitive!)

-GCC 13.2, arm64 Apple M1 Max, Ubuntu linux on Parallels VM
+*GCC 13.2, arm64 Apple M1 Max, Ubuntu Linux on Parallels VM*

-## RapidJSON is only parsing into Document while JSONReflection fills the final struct, doing validation in process